grafana/explore-traces/docs/sources/_index.md

 To modify an applied filter:

 1. Select the filter to modify in the Filter bar.
-1. Select a filter from the drop-down menu.
+1. Select the value you want to filter by from the drop-down menu the opens up.

 #### Remove one or more filters